MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-cortana.md

 **Bigger/Smaller**.
 Gaze at a hologram, and then say "Bigger" or "Smaller" to resize it.

+### See it, say it

-Many buttons and other elements on HoloLens also respond to your voice&mdash;for example, **Adjust** and **Close** on the app bar.
+Many buttons and other elements on HoloLens also respond to your voice—for example, **Adjust** and **Close** on the app bar.
 To find out if a button is voice-enabled, rest your gaze on it for a moment.
 If it is, you'll see a voice tip.

 ## Dictation mode